kaiachain/kaia-eliza/kaia/changes/characters/knowledge/kaiadocs/nodes/endpoint-node/install-endpoint-nodes.md

 #### Add Data Directory  <a id="add-data-directory"></a>

-You should update the the data directory environment variable `$DATA_DIR` on the configuration file `kend.conf`.
+You should update the data directory environment variable `$DATA_DIR` on the configuration file `kend.conf`.

 ```text
 DATA_DIR=/var/kend/data